RohanVDvivedi/rohandvivedi.com/README.md

    * id
    * descr
    * profile_link
-   * link_type (must be youtube_channel, pdf_document, github, linkedin, facebook, this helps how to interpret the link)
+   * link_type (must be youtube, pdf, github, linkedin, facebook, this helps how to interpret the link)
    * person_id
  * table: projects
    * id